spmzt/manrsctl/README.md

 ##### Informational Communities

-You can enable 5 informational communities under `informational`:
+You have 5 informational communities:

-- `informational`: Enable (true) or disable (false) the communities below:

 ```sh
 bgp large-community-list standard CMS_LEARNT_UPSTREAM permit your_as:1:3000